buildingamind/ChicksAndDNNs_ViewInvariance/README.md

 └── train_vae.py: python script initializing VAE model, dataloader, and trainer to train the model.

 └── train_ae.py: python script initializing AE model, dataloader, and trainer to train the model.

+└── evaluate.py: python script to test trained models using a linear probe.

 ├── media: directory containing images and videos for the readme
 ```